microsoft/pxt-arcade/docs/test/skillmap/dino/dino3.md

     info.changeLifeBy(-1)
 })
 ```
 block.
-This already has code to reduce our life points by one when we get hit by a tourist.
+This has code to reduce our life points when Mama gets hit by a tourist.

 ```blockconfig.local
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Enemy, function (sprite, otherSprite) {